Structure and Composition of the Atmosphere

 1. Assertion (A): The greenhouse effect is primarily due to water vapour in the atmosphere.

-Reasoning (R): Water vapour is the most abundant greenhouse gas and traps a significant heat radiated from the Earth’s surface.
+Reasoning (R): Water vapour is the most abundant greenhouse gas and traps a significant amount of heat radiated from the Earth’s surface.

-a) Both A and R are true, but the R is not the correct explanation of the A.
+a) Both A and R are true, but R is not the correct explanation of A.

-b) Both A and R are true, and the R is the correct explanation of the A.
+b) Both A and R are true, and R is the correct explanation of A.

 b)